tobybreckon/python-examples-ip/TESTING.md

 As OpenCV is a complex beast, to ensure the full installation of OpenCV is working correctly we perform the following tests.

-All tested with [OpenCV](http://www.opencv.org) 3.x and Python 3.x.
+All tested with [OpenCV](http://www.opencv.org) 3.x / 4.x and Python 3.x.

 _Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._

-(For testing on MS Windows, download and unzip example files from source URL as specified - [here](https://github.com/tobybreckon/python-examples-ip.git) - onto the user space J:/ drive).
+(_On-site at Durham University_: For testing on MS Windows, download and unzip example files from source URL as specified - [here](https://github.com/tobybreckon/python-examples-ip.git) - onto the user space J:/ drive.
+On Linux run the associated ``opencv ... .init`` shell script before testing.).

 ---